mefellows/sitemap-generator/README.md

 Distributed as a Ruby Gem [https://rubygems.org/gems/sitemap-generator], it is not intended to be a Search Engine sitemap or integrated CMS/Rails/etc. - there are plenty of other gems that do that well.

+_NOTE_: LinkedIn have changed their policy and the API this depended on is no longer available, meaning this tool no longer works, and is no longer actively maintained as a result.

 [![Gem Version](https://badge.fury.io/rb/sitemap-generator.svg)](http://badge.fury.io/rb/sitemap-generator)
 [![Build Status](https://travis-ci.org/mefellows/sitemap-generator.svg)](https://travis-ci.org/mefellows/sitemap-generator)
 ## Getting started